VRaviTheja/basic-linux-shell/README.md

 ## Takeaways

-After completing this assignment, you should:
+This project involves:

-• Understand process execution: forking, executing, and reaping.
+• Process execution: forking, executing, and reaping.

-• Understand signal handling.
+• Signal handling.

-• Understand the use of "dup" to perform I/O redirection.
+• Use of "dup" to perform I/O redirection.

-• Have a more advanced understanding of Unix commands and the command line.
+• Advanced usage of Unix commands and the command line.

-• Have gained experience with C libraries and system calls.
+• Usage of C libraries and system calls.

-• Have enhanced your C programming abilities.